irawinder/DotClockDigital/README.md

-# dotParade
+# dotClockDigital
- Miwa's Dot Parade
+A Digital Dot Clock